Skip to Content

 Kabocha squash tastes like a cross between pumpkin and sweet potatoes - it has a sweeter flavor than many other winter squash varieties.

-Here's a delicious simmered kabocha squash recipe you can try.
+Here's a delicious braised kabocha squash recipe you can try.

 Delicata squash, olive oil, spices, and thyme on a marble background.